Difference Between Camping and Backpacking

 Camping is the best option to avoid daily responsibilities and enjoy outings in nature and an open environment with many more facilities like a bonfire, family barbeque under starry night, telescope night, etc.

-Camping is usually done by driving in a car to different-different locations and building a camp to stay in nature.
+Camping is done by driving in a car to different-different locations and building a camp to stay in nature.
 Camping comes with excellent comfort so that older adults can enjoy their me-time in the environment.

 Camping is also a great stress buster; camping gives you relaxation, peace, and, most importantly, space to breathe and thoughts to declutter.